joaovictorrb/Asteroids/README.md

 Run project:
-1. Inside the project run:
+1. 1.
+Navigate to the project folder, activate the virtual environment, and run the following:
 ```shell
 source .venv/bin/activate
 ```
-To activate the virtual environment

 2. Run the project:
 ```shell